MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/security-features.md

 ## Software Bill of Materials (SBOM)

 Beginning with PowerShell 7.2, all install packages contain a Software Bill of Materials (SBOM).
-The PowerShell team is also producing SBOMs for modules that they own but ship independently from PowerShell.
+The PowerShell team also produces SBOMs for modules that they own but ship independently from PowerShell.

 You can find SBOM files in the following locations: